-Trump pleads fifth in New York deposition - follow live
+Trumpworld hunts Mar-a-Lago raid informant – follow live

-Trump news - live: FBI chief breaks silence on Mar-a-Lago raid as Trump pleads fifth and hunts for informant
+Trump news – live: Ex-president pleads fifth amendment 440 times as Trumpworld hunts Mar-a-Lago raid informant

+‘Violence against law enforcement is not the answer, no matter who you’re upset with,’ says Christopher Wray

 Eric Trump blames Biden administration after FBI raid on Mar-A-Lago